Wild VMs should import NICs and Disks

 - allow spaces in the VMDK names and paths

-#4 Updated by Sergio Semedi about 1 year ago
+#4 Updated by Sergio Semedi almost 2 years ago

 Issues to solve: